Australian Football League: 1897–1900s: Inaugural VFL season and early years

 won the inaugural VFL premiership by finishing on top of the 1897 round robin finals ladder.
 A new finals system was implemented during the 1898 VFL season in order that a final match, or "grand final", should determine the premiers.

 The VFL's inaugural season occurred in 1897.
 It made several innovations early on to entice the public's interest, including an annual finals tournament, rather than awarding the premiership to the team with the best record through the season; and, the formal establishment of the modern scoring system, in which six points are awarded for a goal and one point for a behind.

 Although the VFL and the VFA continued to compete for spectator interest for many years, the VFL quickly established itself as the premier competition in Victoria.
 In 1908, the league expanded to ten teams, with Richmond crossing from the VFA and University Football Club from the Metropolitan Junior Football Association.
 Professionalism began from the 1911 season, with clubs permitted to pay players beyond the reimbursement of expenses for the first time.
 University, after three promising seasons, finished last each year from 1911 until 1914, including losing 51 matches in a row, in part caused by its players' focus on their studies rather than football and in part because it had chosen to remain amateur; as a result, the club withdrew from the VFL at the end of 1914.

-The premiers of the Victorian Football League and the premiers of the South Australian Football League met in a playoff matches for the Championship of Australia beginning in 1888 with a 3-game playoff between South Melbourne from the VFL and the Norwood the most successful club in the SAFA.
+The premiers of the Victorian Football League and the premiers of the South Australian Football League met in playoff matches for the Championship of Australia beginning in 1888, with a 3-game playoff between South Melbourne from the VFL and Norwood from the SAFA.
 Matches where then held sporadically during the 1890s as single game playoffs and then annually from 1907 until 1914 (except 1912).
-South Australian clubs won 8 of the 11 Titles of which was the most successful winning four titles in 1890, 1910, 1913 and 1914.
+South Australian clubs won 8 of the 11 titles, with being the most successful, having won four titles in 1890, 1910, 1913 and 1914.
 The majority of the matches were held in South Australia at Adelaide Oval.
 Following the outbreak of World War 1 the Championship playoff ceased and wasn't revived until 1968.